nopnop2002/esp-idf-lsm303dlhc/README.md

 Using the data we get from accelerometer and magnetometer we can estimate the Euler angles.
 Euler angles are roll, pitch and yaw.
 It's very intuitive and easy to understand.
-However, since BMI160 is a 6DoF IMU, YAW estimation is not possible.
 ![a-Pitch-yaw-and-roll-angles-of-an-aircraft-with-body-orientation-O-u-v-original](https://user-images.githubusercontent.com/6020549/226072914-a7f923fc-eb6e-4d19-b2ff-8c9f2749ee6f.jpg)

 First, calibrate the compass and find the shift value for each axis.